 Scary Stats in the U.S.:

-- More than twice as many fatal child pedestrian accidents happen on Halloween than on the average day.
+- More than 2X as many fatal child pedestrian accidents happen on Halloween than on the average day.

 - 70% of fatal accidents occur when crossing the street mid-block.

-- Drivers under age 26 took part in nearly one-third of Halloween fatal crashes involving children.
+- Drivers under age 26 took part in nearly 1/3 of Halloween fatal crashes involving children.

-- The National Highway Traffic Safety Administration's study showed that 44% of the 168 people of all ages killed in road crashes on Halloween from 2012 to 2016 were involved in collisions caused by drunk drivers.
+- The National Highway Traffic Safety Administration's study showed that drunk drivers caused 44% of fatal collisions on Halloween (2012 to 2016).

 RLaw's Tips for Drivers: